Advances in Noninvasive Prenatal Testing For Down Syndrome and Other Trisomies

 - Define aneuploidy and trisomy and describe the three most common fetal trisomies.

-- Discuss prenatal screening tests and diagnostic tests that are routinely used for detection of Down syndrome and other trisomies.
+- Compare prenatal screening tests and diagnostic tests routinely used to detect Down syndrome and other trisomies.

-- Describe various cell-free DNA (cfDNA) tests commercially available for the prenatal assessment of aneuploidy.
+- List various cell-free DNA (cfDNA) tests commercially available for the prenatal assessment of aneuploidy.

 - Discuss recommendations and guidelines for the use of NIPT as a screening tool for fetal aneuploidy.